Landing page with styled-components and react-bootstrap

 );

-If you check our project in the browser, you may think that it’ll render a blank page because the LandingPage.js
+If you check our project in the browser, you may think that it’ll render a blank page because the LandingPage.js file is empty.

 React checks if everything is ok when is trying to compile the code, so it’ll tell us that our component is not defined: